Tomislav-Mi/exploring-react-packages/README.md

     <Redirect to="/welcome"></Redirect>
 </Route>
 ```
 When users find themselves on "our-domain.com/", they will be redirected to "our-domain.com/welcome".
 Please note that `exact` is quite important here, because otherwise every route would be triggered that starts with `/`, and we would have created an infinite loop.
+THAT IS ONLY TRUE FOR v5.
+Version 6 avoids this trap.